Noise complaints during COVID-19

-The current lockdown restrictions have not limited construction and building work.
+The COVID restrictions have not limited construction and building work.
 In fact, the days that such work can be carried out have been increased to allow for social distancing on construction sites.

-The Construction Work Days Order signed by the NSW Minister for Planning and Public Spaces in June 2021 allows construction work to occur during weekdays, from 7am to 5pm on Saturday and limited work from 9am to 5pm on Sunday.
+The Construction Work Days Order signed by the NSW Minister for Planning and Public Spaces on 30 July 2021 allows construction work to occur on weekdays, from 7am to 5pm and on Saturdays, Sundays and public holidays during the same times.

-The NSW Department of Planning, Industry and Environment website states the following with regard to the Order;
+The NSW Department of Planning, Industry and Environment website states;

-Importantly, in relation to work or activities on a Sunday, the ‘Construction Work Days Order’ states the following:
+Importantly, in relation to work or activities on a Saturday afternoon, Sunday or public holiday the 'Construction Work Days Order' states the

 Noise from leaf blowers and power tools

 We have also received complaints about other noise generating activities in residential areas including the use of leaf blowers and power tools.

 Under the Protection of the Environment Operations (Noise Control) Regulation 2017 power tools and equipment can be used on a residential premises between the following times: